Dementia

 • Differentiation of delirium from dementia by history and neurologic examination (including mental status)

-• Sometimes formal neuropsychologic testing
+• Sometimes formal neuropsychological testing

-Distinguishing type or cause of dementia can be difficult; definitive diagnosis often requires postmortem pathologic examination of brain tissue.
+Distinguishing the type or cause of dementia can be difficult; definitive diagnosis often requires postmortem pathologic examination of brain tissue.
 Thus, clinical diagnosis focuses on distinguishing dementia from delirium and other disorders and identifying the cerebral areas affected and potentially reversible causes.

 Dementia must be distinguished from the following: